TME520/challenge3/README.md

 > You must be in a terminal pointed to the `challenge3` folder
 - Launch the `deploy.sh` script
 ### Manual
+> Make sure the latest WAR and ZIP files are in the `assets` folder.
 #### Spinning up the training environment
 - Sign into [the AWS console](https://aws.amazon.com)
 - Go to CloudFormation